 A stronghold of the family skiing scene

-Bear in mind that the Family Ski Company has a base near Morzine in the village of Ardent.
-Family-specialist, VIP, has nine chalets in the resort and can arrange private nannies to come to any of them.
+Family-specialist, VIP Ski, has nine chalets in the resort and can arrange private nannies to come to any of them.
 Their chalets include Valdez Suite, which is unusual in that it has just two bedrooms – making it ideal for a family of four.
 L’Outa accepts little ones from three months to five years and was recommended by reporters.

 British-run Morzine Kids will come to your accommodation armed with age-appropriate arts and crafts, toys and books.
 They can also pick up and drop off children at ski school or from easily-accessible locations on the mountain or in town.